yelbachir/multgam_pkg/README.md

 - `betaInit`: a vector of starting values for the regression weights.
 Default values are provided,
 - `groupReg`: a list of length `L.formula` which indicates how to regularize the regression weights of the input variables in the multiple parametric regression models described in each formula of `L.formula`.
 Each element of `groupReg` is a vector associated to a formula, and contains the numbers of successive input variables in that formula whose regression weights share the same hyper-parameter.
 The value `0` in place of a vector indicates that the regression weight corresponding to that input variable is an offset, and so should not be penalized.
 If `NULL`: the regression weights of a smooth function of inputs share the same hyper-parameter, but different smooth functions have different hyper-parameters, and all the remaining non-smooth functions share the same hyper-parameter.
 For example, if we have `L.formula <- list(y ~ x1 + x2 + x3 + s(x1) + s(x2), ~ 1)`, the argument `groupReg=NULL` would correspond to one hyper-parameter associated with the regression weights of the triple `(x1, x2, x3)`, one hyper-parameter for `s(x1)`, one hyper-parameter for `s(x2)` and no hyper-parameters on the offset.
 However, if the regression weight for the input variable `x1` is constrained by an L2 penalty, and `x2` and `x3` share the same hyper-parameter, then the corresponding argument should be `groupReg <- list(c(1, 2), 0)`, where `1` corresponds to having one hyper-parameter on the regression weight of `x1`, `2` to having one hyper-parameter on the pair `(x2, x3)`, and `0` indicates that `1` is the offset of the output variable in the second formula in `L.fomrula`,
-- `ListConvInfo$iterMax`: an integer for the number of maximal iterations in the optimization of the log-marginal likelihood and the penalized log-likelihood,
+- `iterMax`: an integer for the number of maximal iterations in the optimization of the log-marginal likelihood and the penalized log-likelihood,
-- `ListConvInfo$progressPen`: if `TRUE`, information about the progress of the penalized log-likelihood maximization will be printed,
+- `progressPen`: if `TRUE`, information about the progress of the penalized log-likelihood maximization will be printed,
-- `ListConvInfo$PenTol`: the tolerance in the maximization of the penalized log-likelihood,
+- `PenTol`: the tolerance in the maximization of the penalized log-likelihood,
-- `ListConvInfo$progressM`: if `TRUE`, information about the progress of the log-marginal likelihood maximization will be printed,
+- `progressML`: if `TRUE`, information about the progress of the log-marginal likelihood maximization will be printed,
-- `ListConvInfo$MLTol`: the tolerance in the maximization of the log-marginal likelihood,
+- `MLTol`: the tolerance in the maximization of the log-marginal likelihood,
 - `....`: additional arguments to supply to the function `gam()` in `mgcv`.
 For additional information on `dat` and `L.formula` see the examples in Section 2.2., or the documentation of the R package `mgcv` on CRAN.